h4kuna/upload/README.md

 # optional
 uploadExtension:
 	destinationDir: %wwwDir%/upload # this is default, you must create like writeable

+	# or destinationDir can by array
+	destinationDir:
+		pulic: %wwwDir%/upload # first is default
+		private: %appDir%/private
 ```

 Inject Upload class to your class and use it.